ARM-software/ML-zoo/models/object_detection/yolo_v3_tiny/tflite_fp32/README.md

 # YOLO v3 Tiny FP32

 ## Description
 Yolo v3 Tiny is a object detection network, that localizes and identifies objects in an input image.
 This is a floating point version that takes a 416x416 input image and outputs detections for this image.
-This model is generated using the weights from the [https://pjreddie.com/darknet/yolo/](YOLO website).
+This model is generated using the weights from the [YOLO website](https://pjreddie.com/darknet/yolo/).

 ## License
 [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html)